Chalarangelo/30-seconds-of-code/snippets/unescapeHTML.md

 ---
 title: unescapeHTML
-tags: string,browser,beginner
+tags: string,browser,regexp,beginner
 ---

 Unescapes escaped HTML characters.

-- Use `String.prototype.replace()` with a regex that matches the characters that need to be unescaped, using a callback function to replace each escaped character instance with its associated unescaped character using a dictionary (object).
+- Use `String.prototype.replace()` with a regexp that matches the characters that need to be unescaped.
+- Use the function's callback to replace each escaped character instance with its associated unescaped character using a dictionary (object).

 ```js
 const unescapeHTML = str =>